CoolDawnAnt/InfoChartQA/eval/README.md

 ```sh
 $ python example.py
 ```
-This will download the text-based questions for infochart (the `info` split) from HuggingFace (it takes ~1min for download at 10 MB/s) and evaluate the model on these questions.
+This will download the text-based questions for infochart (the `text` split) from HuggingFace (it takes ~1min for download at 10 MB/s) and evaluate the model on these questions.

 ## The evaluation process explanation [example.py](https://github.com/CoolDawnAnt/InfoChartQA/blob/main/eval/example.py)